 A student concentrating in Religious Ethics will submit for the oral examination a 20-25 page paper which typically engages at least one major thinker, relevant primary materials, and also important secondary scholarship with respect to a question pertinent to the student’s scholarly aspirations.
-This paper should have a thesis in light of which the student explicate and assesses the thinker(s) chosen and also advance, through that engagement, a defense of the thesis.
+This paper should have a thesis in light of which the student explicates and assesses the thinker(s) chosen and should advance, through that engagement, a defense of the thesis.
 The paper should be distributed to examiners at least two weeks prior to the oral examination.

 The distinctive business of the oral examination is to engage the submitted paper and pursue other lines of inquiry, especially, but not limited to, the written examinations.